- Cama-i, quyana tailuci!

 Overview

-The purpose of the Alaska 21st Century Community Learning Centers (21st CCLC) program is to provide competitive grants to organizations that are working in partnership within their community and schools to provide expanded learning and enrichment opportunities for children and their families outside of regular school hours.
+The purpose of the Nita M. Lowey Alaska 21st Century Community Learning Centers (21st CCLC) program is to provide competitive grants to organizations that are working in partnership within their community and schools to provide expanded learning and enrichment opportunities for children and their families outside of regular school hours.
 The program is designed to target funds to communities that have low achieving students and high rates of poverty but lack the resources to establish after school centers.
 Funding for Alaska’s 21st CCLC program is provided by federal funds from ESEA, Title IV, Part B.

 Competitive Grant Opportunities